 Advanced – Our advanced plan offers all starter and professional features plus custom API integration, customizable analytics tracking, copywriting and full SEO service.

-At SiteSTR, we set ourselves apart by providing several services integral to small business at an affordable price.
+At SiteSTR, we set ourselves apart by providing several services integral to small businesses at an affordable price.

 - The SITESTR web platform runs on an advanced version of WordPress.
 We’ve taken the best of the world’s most popular CMS tool and extended it to work for you.